Batalin-Vilkovisky structures on moduli spaces of flat connections: Topological interpretation of

 Let us start with $\Delta \circ \hol_{\gamma_{1}, \dots, \gamma_{k}}$.
 For a chosen skeleton $\Gamma$, $\hol_{\gamma_{1}, \dots, \gamma_{k}}$ is given (from bottom to top) by applying the iterated coproduct on each component of $\mathcal O(G^{\times k})$, then a permutation of these factors, and finally by multiplying together factors corresponding to the same edge of $\Gamma$.

 Both sides of equation \eqref{eq:BVintersection} are homotopy invariant.
 Thus, the above morphism can be visualized by retracting the surface, and with it the paths $\gamma$, to $\Gamma$.
-Moreover, we can arrange all the intersections to take place in a small neighborhood of the vertices of $V$ and such that each pair of paths going through the vertex neighborhood intersects at most once in this neighborhood, as on Figure \ref{fig:Highway}.
+Let us deform the paths $\gamma$ such that they only intersect in small neighborhoods of vertices of $V$, as on Figure \ref{fig:Highway}.
+For each $v\in V$, we will call the connected components of the intersection of this neighborhood with $\cup_i \gamma_i$ \emph{segments}.
+By possibly further changing $\gamma$ by homotopy, we can ensure that each pair of segments intersects at most once in this neighborhood, as on Figure \ref{fig:Highway}.
+This can be achieved, in generic case, by e.g. making the segments straight.

 The operator $\Delta$ in $\Delta \circ \hol_{\gamma_{1}, \dots, \gamma_{k}}$ (defined in \eqref{eq:qbvdef}, ignoring the rotation term and signs for a moment) acts on pairs of half-edges of $\Gamma$.
 By Leibniz rule, we get at each vertex a sum